 We use session cookies and permanent cookies on our websites.
 Processing is carried out on the basis of Art.
 6(1) point (f) GDPR and in the interests of optimizing and facilitating user navigation, adapting the appearance of our website andoptimizing loading times.

 The information about your use of this website is usually transmitted to a Google server in the USA and stored there.
 As we have activated IP anonymization on our website, however, your IP address will first be truncated by Google if you are in a Member State of the European Union.
-Only in exceptional cases will the full IP address by transmitted to a Google server in the USA (an appropriate level of data protection is in place, pursuant to Art.
-45 (1) GDPR, through Google’s participation in the Privacy Shield) and only then truncated.
+Only in exceptional cases will the full IP address by transmitted to a Google server in the USA and only then truncated.
+We conclude the standard data protection clauses with service providers in third countries.
+These provide suitable guarantees for the protection of your data with service providers in third countries.
+You can request a copy of this data protection agreement using the contact details given above.

 We have also concluded a commissioned data processing agreement pursuant to Art.
 28 GDPR with Google Ireland Limited.
 Under this agreement, Google will use all information strictly in accordance with the purpose of analyzing the use of our website and compiling reports about the website activities.